 ARE THERE FUNDING OPTIONS FOR INDIVIDUALS WITH INDIGENOUS STATUS?

 Yes, you are eligible for funding for individual and group if you have Indigenous Status.

 All of our therapists are registered providers with Health Canada's Non-Insured Health Benefits (NIHB) and Indian Residential Schools Resolution (IRS) Health Support Programs.

 WHAT IS THE COST OF A THERAPY SESSION?

-Fees for assessments and clinical letters vary.
+Fees for psychotherapy/psychological treatment; psychological assessments; and clinical letters vary.